ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 In this document, the unit of all volumes of data is bytes, the unit of all times is seconds, and the unit of all data rates is bytes per second.
-Implementations MAY use other units, such as bits and bits persecond, or packets and packets per second, as long as the implementation applies conversions as appropriate.
+Implementations MAY use other units, such as bits and bits per second, or packets and packets per second, as long as the implementation applies conversions as appropriate.
 However, since packet sizes can vary due to changes in MTU or application message sizes, data rates